Last Updated on September 18, 2025 by Kate Noble

 31. Take in the views on Marina Walk

 A favourite walk of mine is along the Marina.
-A 5 mile loop in total, but just a small walk along any part of it can wow.
-You should make sure you do a day time as well as an evening stroll so around dusk is great to see the lights of the skyscrapers come on and the boats exit for their sunset cruises.
-I’m biased as I live here but I’d argue with anyone who didn’t think this was impressive!
+A 5-mile loop in total, but just a small walk along any part of it can wow.
+You should make sure you do a daytime as well as an evening stroll – around dusk is great to see the lights of the skyscrapers come on and the boats exit for their sunset cruises.
+I’m biased as I lived here, but I’d argue with anyone who didn’t think this was impressive!

 Marina Walk – Dubai Marina